-This is as delicious as it is beautiful.
+Our Vegetable Wellington is as delicious as it is beautiful.
 It makes an excellent main course for a holiday meal.

-Are you still looking for something special to serve as the main course for your Christmas dinner?
+Are you still looking for something special to serve as the main course for your holiday dinner?
 I was too, until today, and now I can’t wait to make another gorgeous, and delicious, vegetable Wellington.
 Okay, I know, I waited until the last minute to decide on my holiday dinner, but that’s how I roll you guys.
 I work best under pressure.

-The first thing you’ll want to do is prep the vegetables and start heating the avocado oil.
-When the oil is sizzling hot add the leeks, celery, and carrots and stir them around for several minutes.
+Second – Heat the olive oil in a large skillet.
+When the oil is sizzling, add the leeks, celery, and carrots and stir them around for several minutes.
 Can’t you just imagine how awesome this smells right now?

 So what do you think?
 It’s beautiful, isn’t it?
 Your friends and family will be so impressed with your cooking skills.
 They’ll also feel special because they’ll think you slaved away all day making this gorgeous vegetable Wellington just for them.
 Don’t tell them that it was easy and fun to make!!
 Let them think you’re a creative genius who didn’t mind making such a visually appealing dish for them to devour in less than five minutes.
 And that’s how long it will take before it’s gone, because it’s not only stunning, it’s delicious.